Where to go for Brunch In Dublin - The City Centre

 Jean-Georges at the Leinster, Mount Street Lower

-If you like your brunches lush and laced with high end cocktails, new arrival Jean-Georges in Mount Street’s Leinster Hotel might be the place for you.
-Sadly there’s no sign of the €42 hash brown, laden with smoked salmon and pristine pearls of caviar, making it onto the brunch menu, but you can sample a much more affordable version in the full Irish plate.
-It’s a pretty plain menu, all told - if you’re coming here, it’ll be for the luxury space.
+If you like your brunches lush and laced with high end cocktails, Jean-Georges in Mount Street’s Leinster Hotel might be the place for you.
+Sadly there was no sign of the €42 hash brown, laden with smoked salmon and pristine pearls of caviar, on their most recent brunch menu (which was pretty dull truth be told), but they're in the middle of updating it so who knows what they'll come up with.
+Regardless you're coming here for the space and the views.

 As One, City Quay